If you’re a jet ski owner, you know the unmatched thrill of riding the waves, feeling the rush of speed and freedom.

 You can try your local laundromat to see what they can do, they may surprise you or look at you funny.

-Just note that mechanical washing of jet ski covers is not ideal and can destroy them if you’re not careful.
+Just note that mechanical washing of covers is not ideal and can destroy them if you’re not careful.
 A good soaking or rinse off with the hose is the best you’re going to get, and if the cover is too bad, then it’s time for a new one.

-How To Extend The Life Of Jet Ski Covers
+Extend The Life Of Your Cover

 A lot of the stains come from the water, bird poop, and other gunk that hits the cover.
 A fabric guard will help protect your cover and extend its life longer than not using it.